louisteo9/chatbot/README.md

 # Chatbot
 ## Description

-I will show you how you can easily create a powerful chatbot to handle 1) your growing customer requests and inquiries, and 2) communication in different languages.
+I will show you how you can easily create a powerful chatbot to handle your growing customer requests and inquiries.

 I will also show you how to deploy your chatbot to a web application using Flask.